remix-run/remix/.changeset/odd-lobsters-study.md

 "@remix-run/react": patch
 ---

-Allow readonly arrays in SerializeType
+Allow the `ReadonlyArray` type in `SerializeType` for action and loader data